ballerina-platform/ballerina-dev-website/learn/user-guide/security/authentication-and-authorization.md

 #### OAuth2

-Ballerina supports OAuth2 Authentication and Authorization for services/resources.
+Ballerina supports OAuth2 authentication and authorization for services/resources.
 The `auth` field of a service/resource annotation should have an `http:OAuth2IntrospectionConfigWithScopes` record as an element.
 If the `oauth2IntrospectionConfig` field is assigned with the `http:OAuth2IntrospectionConfig` implementation, the authentication will be evaluated.
 Optionally, the user can have the `string|string[]` value for the `scopes` field also.
 Then, the authorization will be evaluated.

 The `http:OAuth2IntrospectionConfig` configurations include: